USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 ### Are your input files netcdf4 compressed (*.nc4) or classic netCDF (*.nc)?

-The EQUATES data that is provided uses netCDF4 compressed (*.nc4) input data
+The EQUATES data uses netCDF4 compressed (*.nc4) input data

 Determine the format of an input file with an *.nc extension